CSC207-UofT/course-project-circus/README.md

 - ``display-parts``: Display the part catalogue of the warehouse.
 - ``display-warehouse``: Display the warehouse layout.
 - ``display-storage-unit-info <x> <y>``: Display info about a storage unit at the given location.
-- ``insert-part <id>``: Insert the part with the given id into an available rack in the warehouse.
-If there is no part with the given id, or no rack is available, then no part is inserted.
+- ``insert-item <part_id>``: Insert an Item (consisting of the Part with the given part_id) into an available rack in the warehouse.
+If there is no part with the given id, or no rack is available, then no item is inserted.
 - ``help <name>``: Provides help information for the command with the given name.

 ### Example